davidclement/cluster-config/README.md

 ## TODO
 - currently testing github webhook --> yaml rendering --> would be kubectl commands w/out testing kubectl
+- move to an account where I can build an EKS test cluster and actually apply the yaml

 ## Components
 - API Gateway POST receiver for webhook